beshrkayali/pof/README.md

 | 20624       | 'msgstr' is not a valid Python format string, unlike 'msgid'.                 |  In the directive number 7, the character 'y' is not a valid conversion specifier. |
 +-------------+-------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
 ```

+# Usecases

+There are many ways to end up with po files with broken syntax, mainly I'd say is working with translators who aren't fimilar with `gettext` and the possible errors that could be reported by `msgfmt` when it's compiling textual translations messages to binary ones.

 # Installation